Proof at Last?

 Hunches.
 We all have hunches.
 Are these reliable?
 How many people do you know who have hit the jackpot in a lottery playing hunches?*

 Some hunches work, or seem to work.
 If we accept the stories of hunches that worked, and disregard the zillions of hunches that proved false, we might be impressed.

 Is there such a thing as ESP?
 Is there such a thing as clairvoyance?
 No one has yet proven it, and in fact the overwhelming weight of evidence is that, no, these things do not exist.

 Still, the universe is mysterious.
 Perhaps, someday...

 Why am I wasting our time here at Waldorf Watch on such ponderings?
-Because the entire Waldorf system is built on the assumption that clairvoyance exists and is reliable.
+Because the entire Waldorf system is built on the assumption that clairvoyance exists and can be made reliable.
 Rudolf Steiner claimed to be clairvoyant, and so do many Waldorf teachers working today.
 Are they correct?
 Do at least some Waldorf teachers have astonishing psychic powers?
 If you send your children to a Waldorf school, you are gambling that the answer is yes.